Isaiah-Musenga/gc/README.md

-# This is a basic loan calculator web app created in HMTL,CSS,PHP and Bootstrap
+# This is a basic loan calculator web app created in HMTL,PHP